tarantool/ansible-cartridge/README.md

       deleted: true  # marked to be deleted
 ```

-### Applicaction config
+### Application configuration

 `cartridge_app_config` variable is used to edit cluster configuration.
-It allows to configure config sections in special format:
+It allows to define configuration sections in a special format:

 ```yaml
 cartridge_app_config: